-Kenneth W. Weinstein retired from partnership on October 31, 2010.
+Kenneth W. Weinstein retired from the partnership in October 2010.
 He was a partner in the Washington, D.C. office and a member of the firm's Litigation Department and Environment, Land & Resources Department.

 In addition to litigation, Mr. Weinstein assisted many companies in facilitating regulatory approvals from EPA, and successfully defended many products against regulatory challenges.
 He has a degree in engineering and expertise in a variety of relevant scientific disciplines, including toxicology and ecotoxicology, endocrine disruption, biotechnology, endangered species, groundwater contamination and risk assessment.
 His representative clients, many of which he represented for more than two decades, included the American Crop Protection Association, Chemical Manufacturers Association, American Home Products, Aventis, BASF, Ciba Specialty Chemicals, Dow AgroSciences, FMC, Monsanto, Novartis, Rohm and Haas and Uniroyal.